juanelas/nodejs-veramo-agent/README.md

 # A node.js Veramo agent example

+An example implementation of a [Veramo agent](https://veramo.io/docs/veramo_agent/introduction) for managing DIDs and VCs using node.js.

 ## Installation

 You can easily create a new agent in direcotry `veramo-agent` in your current directory with: